ember-learn/ember-blog/source/december-2019-template.md

 responsive: true
 ---

-**This is the XnthX in our December series – "Countdown to The New Year: 31 Days of Ember Addons".
+**This is the XnthX in our December series–"Countdown to The New Year: 31 Days of Ember Addons".
 We plan to highlight a new addon each day until the new year, and we hope you'll join us for the fun!**

 ## Day XX